Premium Content:

 One of Taylor’s most significant contributions to AIDS activism was her fearless determination to confront politicians and government officials about their lack of action on the epidemic.

-Taylor is credited with persuading US President Ronald Regan to mention HIV/AIDS in a speech for the first time, he did this in 1987, after never previously mentioning the health crisis that began at the beginning of his two-term presidency in 1981.
+Taylor is credited with persuading U.S. President Ronald Reagan to mention HIV/AIDS in a speech for the first time.
+He did so in 1987, after having never previously acknowledged the health crisis that began at the start of his presidency in 1981.

-Taylor also publicly criticised Presidents George Bush and Bill Clinton for not doing enough to tackle the AIDS crisis during their presidencies.
+Taylor also publicly criticised Presidents George H. W. Bush and Bill Clinton for not doing enough to tackle the AIDS crisis during their presidencies.

 Kellie-Jay Keen was doused with tomato juice in New Zealand